'Fostering a Shared Understanding of Educational Success for Children in Care'

-Children in foster care are some of the most vulnerable young people in our society.
-Research has shown that they have poor educational, health and social-emotional outcomes in childhood and into adulthood.
-Indeed, people with experience in the care system are more likely to spend time in prison, hospital or psychiatric care, and to be unemployed than any other group in society.
-Only 6% go to university.
-While research and policy efforts are ongoing to redress these inequalities, there remains a significant disconnect between these outputs and the lived experiences of care experienced people and those supporting these children.
-This means that critical expertise is not shared, and practice remains ad-hoc and ineffective.
+Children in care and care experienced adults are some of the most vulnerable people in our society.
+Research shows that people with experience of care are overrepresented in prisons, hospitals or psychiatric care, and in unemployment figures.
+Only 6% go to university at 18, compared to nearly 50% of young people who are not care experienced.
+While research and policy efforts are ongoing to redress these inequalities, there remains a significant disconnect between these stark statistics and the lived experiences of care experienced people and those supporting children in care.
+This means that critical expertise is not shared, and practice remains ad-hoc and at times ineffective.

 Working together with a range of partners, we plan to:

 • Host monthly discussions on Twitter at #CareConvos